Hecate2/NFTLoan/README.md

 1. [Done] Flash loan for divisible and non-divisible NFTs
 2. [Done] Contract to mint new NFTs from existing NFTs.
 The new minted NFTs represents the permission to **use** the original NFT.
-3. Ordinary rental of the right of NFT usage.
+3. [Done] Ordinary rental of the right of NFT usage.
+4. Tenant pay compulsory collaterals, used to reward those who revoke expired rentals.
+5. Renter can close a following rental
+6. Fire events